Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Ethical Statement

 \section{Ethical Statement}

 This research has received ethical approval from the Ethics Review Panel of the University of Luxembourg (ref.
 ERP 23-053 REMEDIS).
 All analyses are based on publicly available data.
 To respect privacy, we explicitly do not publish usernames in our paper and only report aggregate results.
-We declare no competing interests. \begin{acks} This research is supported by the Luxembourg National Research Fund (FNR) and Belgian National Fund for Scientific Research (FNRS), as part of the project REgulatory Solutions to MitigatE DISinformation (REMEDIS), grant ref.
-INTER\_FNRS\_21\_16554939\_REMEDIS. \end{acks}
+We declare no competing interests.

+\begin{acks} This research is supported by the Luxembourg National Research Fund (FNR) and Belgian National Fund for Scientific Research (FNRS), as part of the project REgulatory Solutions to MitigatE DISinformation (REMEDIS), grant ref.
+INTER\_FNRS\_21\_16554939\_REMEDIS.
+Furthermore, this research is supported by a research grant from the German Research Foundation (DFG grant 492310022). \end{acks}